vyn-development/lab-1/README.md

 ## 4. What is the purpose of the interface `CommandLineRunner`?

+> Interface used to indicate that a bean should _run_ when it is contained within a `Spring` application.
+Multiple `CommandLineRunner` beans can be defined within the same application context and can be ordered using the `Ordered` interface or `@Order` annotation.
+[JAVADOC of `Spring`]

 ## 5. What is the difference between the interface `CommandLineRunner` and `ApplicationRunner`?

 The difference between these two interfaces is in their `run` method arguments type: